ThePoojaChavan/SharkAttacks_DataCleaning_SQL/README.md

 # SharkAttacks_DataCleaning_SQL

-Messy dataset with many null values, inaccurate values in many columns.
+A messy dataset with many null and inaccurate values in many columns.

-Cleaned and Wrangled data  in SQL for meaningful EDA
+Cleaned and Wrangled data in SQL for meaningful EDA.